jweber94/stm32_yocto_introduction/yocto_intro/README.md

 + Also, you need to edit the file on the `bootfs` partition (`/dev/sdb6`) `/mmc0_extlinux/extlinux.conf`, the `root=PARTUUID=<UUID>` value
 	* You can see the value for the UUID of rootfs (`/dev/sdb7`) within expert mode in fdisk
 + _Or you just use STM32MPCubeProgrammer with the `.tsi` file to flash the SD card_

+# TODOs
++ Finish custom_application TODOs
++ Add realtime patch to your custom image
++ Implement a little project where pressure an temperature is read out from the sensor with a real time thread